waynodiablo/Oystercard/bookmark_manager/23_signing_in.md

 ## Learning Objectives covered

 * Construct a form for signing in ('authenticating') a user
-* Use session to manage a user's authenticated state
+* Use sessions to manage a user's authenticated state
 * Create a basic registration/authentication system from scratch

 ## To complete this challenge, you will need to